ymolists/website/src/routes/blog/gitpod-for-opensource.md

 # Benefits

 - People and projects who qualify for Gitpod’s Open Source program are provided with unlimited hours for usage on public repos.
 Contributors to an open-source project are provided with a generous free plan for up to 50h a month, including private repos.
-- Complementary [Gitpod Self-Hosted](https://www.gitpod.io/self-hosted) licenses are available for projects that maintain their independence via running their own infrastructure (ie Haskell, Drupal, Rust).
+- complimentary [Gitpod Self-Hosted](https://www.gitpod.io/self-hosted) licenses are available for projects that maintain their independence via running their own infrastructure (ie Haskell, Drupal, Rust).
 - Personalized support is now available to open source maintainers / communities.

 # Who is eligible?